 The best electric mountain bikes can help you cover more ground and explore terrain while conserving energy.

 The Turbo Levo Alloy does all that and more, thanks to its comfortable geometry, highly efficient motor and user-friendly interface.
-And since it comes from Specialized, you can ride easy knowing it's great quality.
+And because it comes from Specialized, you can ride easy knowing it's great quality.

 Buy it: Specialized.com; Price: $5,500